 The SMB Area of Focus is at the forefront of SMBI's pioneering mission: individual inner work, in service of collective outer change.
-The coursework and programming has been designed to foster academic exploration of spirituality in order to graduate an international community of inspiring thought leaders, mind-body healers, spiritual activists and visionaries.
+The coursework and programming have been designed to foster academic exploration of spirituality to graduate an international community of inspiring thought leaders, mind-body healers, spiritual activists, and visionaries.